taman0753/Build-Test-Deploy/README.md

 ![4](https://user-images.githubusercontent.com/46739055/94343204-3278a980-0034-11eb-9870-65e11c9d85f7.PNG)

 ### Congratulations!
-Your manual button to trigger your GitHub Actions workflow has successfully been setup. :thumbsup:
+Your manual button to trigger your GitHub Actions workflow from Postman has successfully been setup. :thumbsup: